Joint State Estimation Under Attack of Discrete Event Systems: Conclusions and future work

 \section{Conclusions and future work}

-In this paper we investigate the problem of {\red state estimation under attack}, for partially-observed discrete event systems.
-In more detail, an operator observes the system evolution with {\red a natural projection}, which {depends} on the sensors available on the system.
+In this paper we investigate the problem of state estimation under attack, for partially-observed discrete event systems.
+In more detail, an operator observes the system evolution with a natural projection, which {depends} on the sensors available on the system.
 The operator observation may be corrupted by an attacker.
 The corruption may be done by erasing some events that have occurred and/or inserting some events that have not actually occurred.
 It is possible to impose an upper bound on the number $n$ of consecutive observations that can be added by the attacker within the occurrence of two observable events in the plant.

-We show how to construct a supremal stealthy attack substructure that allows the attacker to realize all the corruptions on the observation that prevents the operator to {\red make the correct state estimation}.
-The way by which the attacks are generated guarantees that the operator never realizes that someone is corrupting its observation, namely the attacker remains stealthy.
+We show how to construct a joint estimator that contains all the possible attacks that can be implemented during the system evolution and that allows to establish if an attack function is harmful w.r.t. a given misleading relation.

 Our future lines of research in this framework will follow several directions.
-On the one hand, we will look for a way to compute the smallest value of the bound $n$ that guarantees the existence of a harmful attack, without having to repeatedly apply the approach for increasing values of $n$.
-On the other hand, we will try to characterize and solve the same problem using Petri nets to understand if some advantages in terms of computational complexity can be obtained and if efficient solutions can also be computed for unbounded systems. {\red Finally, we plan to discuss how the proposed procedure may also be useful to an operator, in the case the system is not robust to attack, to prevent the occurrence of certain events, via a supervisory control law, in order to enforce robustness with respect to attack. }
+On the one hand, we will look for a way to select stealthy and harmful attacks on the basis of the joint estimator or establish if such attacks can be thwarted.
+On the other hand, we will try to characterize and solve the same problem using Petri nets to understand if some advantages in terms of computational complexity can be obtained and if efficient solutions can also be computed for unbounded systems.